 - Thomas Gardner (d.
 1674) - The subject of this blog, we can point to a recent Gardner Beacon issue for further information about his life.
 We know little of his origins, however his character is known by his children and offspring.

 - Rev. John Wise (d.
-1725) - Took on the King's representative, Gov. Andros, in regard to excessive taxation.
+1725 - of Harvard) - Took on the King's representative, Gov. Andros, in regard to excessive taxation.
 Too, Andros had the notion that the colonists gave up their rights as English citizens when then left to come to the New World.

 06/14/2014 -- Cognitive elitism.
 Will be getting back to this.